-• Provide guidance, coordination, and direction to College management on the ADA.
-The College develops and implements policies, procedures, and practices to ensure College employment practices and programs are accessible and nondiscriminatory.

-- Provide training, technical guidance, and consultation to the College's management and staff on compliance and best practices with regards and obligations to members of the public with disabilities, as well as the provision of reasonable modifications for visitors. - Track and facilitate requests for reasonable modifications for members of the public accessing College services.
+- Provide guidance, coordination, and direction to College management on the ADA.
+The College develops and implements policies, procedures, and practices to ensure College employment practices and programs are accessible and nondiscriminatory. - Provide training, technical guidance, and consultation to the College's management and staff on compliance and best practices with regards and obligations to members of the public with disabilities, as well as the provision of reasonable modifications for visitors. - Track and facilitate requests for reasonable modifications for members of the public accessing College services.
 Report reasonable modifications annually to MMB. - Research case law rules and regulation and update Executive team on evolving ADA issues.
 Meet bi-annually with state ADA Coordinators and learn updates and share practices on ADA. - Ensure compliance with ADA reporting according to state and federal requirements. - Assist the Affirmative Action Officer in designing and delivering training for College employees assisting ADA modifications for the public. - Provide reasonable modifications to members of the public (as defined by ADA) with known physical or mental disabilities to ensure equal access and privileges to programming and services.
-The ADA Title II Coordinator will consult with the member of the public in need of a modification and: - o Discuss the purpose and essential functions of the reasonable modification. - o Identify the potential modifications and assess the effectiveness each request. - After discussion and review, select and implement the modifications that are appropriate for both the member of the public and the College. - o Document this review and reported in the State ADA Annual Report. - Comply with state-wide and College anti-discrimination and anti-harassment policies.
+The ADA Title II Coordinator will consult with the member of the public in need of a modification and: - Discuss the purpose and essential functions of the reasonable modification.

+- Identify the potential modifications and assess the effectiveness each request. - After discussion and review, select and implement the modifications that are appropriate for both the member of the public and the College. - o Document this review and reported in the State ADA Annual Report. - Comply with State of Minnesota, Minnesota State and College anti-discrimination and antiharassment policies.

 The ADA Title II Coordinator is accountable to the Dean of Students.
-Name of individual(s) responsible

-Name: Jay Morrison Title: Title IX Coordinator Email: jay.morrison@ridgewater.edu Phone: 320-222-5211
+Name: Jay Morrison Title: Title IX Coordinator

+Email: jay.morrison@ridgewater.edu